Lowell Alternative High School

 - Moderate/severe separate classes

 - Community Access Transition (CAT)

 - Mild/moderate separate classes (cross categorical and autism)

 Language ProgramsAll teachers are CLAD trained to teach all EL students.
 There are no dedicated multilingual classes offered.
 Students who don't pass the CELDT test or earned low scores on the CST test are placed in Academic Literacy and grade level English classes.

 Student Support ProgramsPeer Resources, Wellness, and CSF tutoring are offered to students who are in need of additional academic support.
 All teachers have posted at offices and on syllabi (in School Loop) their available office hours for student tutoring or conference requests.

-School Day Academic EnrichmentAP courses, Honor Courses, Visual and Performing Arts classes (including photography, architecture, and theater tech), Journalism, Yearbook, World Languages
+School Day Academic EnrichmentAP courses, Visual and Performing Arts classes (including photography, architecture, and theater tech), Journalism, Yearbook, World Languages, Robotics, and Science Research.